 Definitely, Aristotle is not thinking of contraries in a linguistic vision, but rather, a metaphysical one, in that, the relation between colours black and white and not a relation between the linguistic predicates' black and white'3.
 When we do discuss generation and corruption, we are discussing alteration, locomotion4 and changes that occur not only in quality, but also in locomotion and quantity as well5.
 Therefore, these contraries change from privation to possession and much more from possession to privation.
-The change from privation to possessions.
+The change from privation to possession is quite impossible because there are some privations that cannot change into possessions.
 As the world, is imperishable, it does not change into a contrary and it has not come to be6.
 Thus, when they are two contraries, it is impossible that there is a path from the first to the second.
 On the contrary, there is one from the second to the first.
 Therefore, regardless of the nature of the disorderly and the ordered, either the disorderly is the privation of the ordered or they are contraries, the arguments supporting the ungeneration

-1 John Philoponus ,Philoponus against Proclus on the Eternity of the World 6-8, p.117.
+John Philoponus, Philoponus against Proclus on the Eternity of the World 6-8, p.117.

-2 Aristotle, Physics, 15, 188b21-26.cp Metaphysics 1 1055b16-17.
-De Caelol 3, 270a14ff, Generation and Corruption 7, 323b28-324a9
+2 Aristotle ,Physics, 15, 188b21-26.cp Metaphysics 1 1055b16-17.
+De Caelol 3, 270a14ff, Generation and Corruption1 7, 323b28-324a9

-3 Aristotle , De Interpretatione, 717b20
+3 Aristotle ,De Interpretatione,717b20

-4 Bogen James, Change and Contrariety in Aristotle, p.1.
+4 Bogen James , Change and Contrariety in Aristotle, p.1.